sunnywong314/sunnywong314.github.io/_pages/SNIa.md

 In the Chandrasekhar mass scenario, a white dwarf accretes material from a non-degenerate companion star and explodes via core carbon ignition when it reaches the Chandrasekhar mass.

+In this paper, we investigate the parameter space of white dwarfs accreting from non-degenerate helium star companions.